guillem72/findTerms/README.md

 # findTerms
-Program in Java that find terms in a text in case insensitive mode.
+A Gazetteer program in Java that find terms form IEEE taxonomy in a text.
+Due the IEEE taxonomy license, you need to build your own rdf version to use this program.

 ## Usage